 Customer experiences are invaluable when it comes to improving your business and brand, and retaining and nourishing your current network and target audience.

-According to studies like those of Power Review’s, “97% of consumers consult product reviews when making purchase decisions, up from 95% in 2014.
+According to studies like Power Review’s, “97% of consumers consult product reviews when making purchase decisions, up from 95% in 2014.
 Of those shoppers, more than a quarter (26%) consult reviews for every purchase they make online.
 That number jumps to 30% for consumers ages 18–44.”
 So yes, you could say they’re pretty important!

 When a customer, or a potential client or investor Googles you, will they find positive reviews, or negative ones in the search results?
 The feedback they find online is a direct result of your online reputation, and weighs in on their ability to trust your brand or business.
 This trust can be altered by your reputation score.

 Your reputation score is an accumulative and measurable scale to how positive or negative your online reputation is.
-Though some like to calculate their reputation to an exact score by paying for a service to do so, you can actually get a good understanding yourself with a quick SERP analysis, which stands for Search Engine Results Pages.
+Though some like to calculate their reputation to an exact score by paying for a service to do so, you can actually get a good understanding of yourself with a quick SERP analysis, which stands for Search Engine Results Pages.

 Search engines like Google (the most popular of all) are designed to answer questions.
 When we type something into a Google search bar and hit enter, that is known as a search query that is made of keywords and search terms.
 Google searches the web at hyperspeed to find published content that best matches your search term.

-Your SERP results are categorized by best matches depending on the relevancy, authenticity, and readability.
+Your SERP results are categorized by best matches depending on their relevancy, authenticity, and readability.
 When you search your name, your brand’s name, or your business’s name, the first page of results outweighs in importance compared to any other page.

 Can bad reviews be good for business?

-Receiving negative feedback is never easy, but contrary to popular belief, something that may come off as “bad” can actually be good for your business depending on how you perceive it.
+Receiving negative feedback is never easy, but contrary to popular belief, something that may come off as “bad” can actually be good for your business, depending on how you perceive it.

 Getting a bad review every once in a while actually isn’t as bad as you’ve been led to believe.
 When a new customer is doing their homework on you, their main goal is to find that aspect of trust.
 If your business has all 5-stars across the board, that might actually lead someone to believe that those reviews are fake (which happens more than you’d think and is not a healthy business practice).